cloudmesh/useful-introduction_to_cloud-2015/_sources/class/lesson/git.txt

 * the names and email address of group members
 * a project title
 * the goal of the project
-* a list all deliverables
+* a list of all deliverables
 * assignments of tasks to group members

 This prerequisite is satisfied if you and other students have formed